sst/guide/_chapters/update-the-app.md

 Let's make a couple of quick changes to test the process of deploying updates to our app.

-We are going to add a Login and Signup button to give users a clear call to action.
+We are going to add a Login and Signup button to our lander to give users a clear call to action.

-To do this update our `renderLander` method in `src/containers/Home.js`.
+{% include code-marker.html %} To do this update our `renderLander` method in `src/containers/Home.js`.

 {% highlight javascript %}
 renderLander() {